FUN STRASBOURG DAY TOURS

 The university city of Freiburg is often named one of the favorite small cities in Germany – whether you visit the Freiburg Minster, the city’s Gothic cathedral (tip: climb up the tower for the best city views) or stroll the old town with its many beautiful buildings and cobblestone streets.

-What makes Freiburg stand out even more is a little stream that runs through the old town.
+What makes Freiburg stand out even more, is a little stream that runs through the old town.

 Another gorgeous little city to visit easily from Strasbourg is Heidelberg.
 This beautiful, hilly city is perfect for strolls and easy hikes.

 Visit the market square in the old town.
 Discover the Heiliggeistkirche church.
-By walking the Neckar River and crossing the Old Bridge, you can then walk towards the Heidelberg Castle, where you can enjoy fantastic views.
+By walking the Neckar River and crossing the Old Bridge, you can walk towards the Heidelberg Castle, where you can enjoy fantastic views.
 Whether you take the funicular up the hill or walk up – it is surely worth going.